NBISweden/workshop-reproducible-research/docs/travel.md

 # Zoom and HackMD

-In November 2020, the course is held online.
+The course is held online.
 Links to the zoom meeting and for the HackMD used during the course are sent out via email.

 # Finding the course venue